shmilt/datasciencecoursera/readme.md

 ## Welcome to my repository!

-Hi, this is shmilt's repository, hope you have fun looking at it.\n Best,\n
+Hi, this is shmilt's repository, hope you have fun looking at it.

+Best,

 S.